MaliErdgn/MaliErdgn/README.md

 - Hi, Im Mehmet Ali Erdoğan.
 Im a 3rd computer engineering student.
-- I currently am working on Database Technologies such as MSSQL and fullstack development.
+- I currently am working on Database Technologies such as MSSQL and fullstack development (using PHP Laravel & React.js).
 - You can contact me via malierdgnn@gmail.com

 <!---